Lara Giddings: After politics

 In March 2019, Giddings became chief executive of the Tasmanian branch of the Australian Medical Association (AMA).

 Private life

 In 2011, Giddings stated that pursuit of her political career meant that she may never have children.
 In September 2017, Giddings announced she was pregnant at the age of 44 with the help of an egg donor.
 In January 2018, she gave birth to a baby girl with partner Ian Magill.
 This partnership consequently made her a step-mother of another four children from previous relationships.

 Honours

 Giddings' official portrait was unveiled at Parliament House in Hobart in 2016.

 On 16 August 2017, she was granted the use of the title "The Honourable" for life.
+Giddings was appointed an Officer of the Order of Australia in the 2024 Australia Day Honours for "distinguished service to the people and Parliament of Tasmania, and to the community".